impredicative/gitblobts/README.md

 Given the pull and push actions of git, collaborative use of the same remote repo is supported.

 Subsequent retrieval of the blobs is by a UTC time range.
+At this time there is no implemented method to remove or overwrite a blob; this is by design.
+From the perspective of the package, once a blob is written, it is considered read-only.
+If an attempt is made to write a blob with the same timestamp as a preexisting blob, the supplied timestamp will be incremented, and a new blob will be written to a new file.

 An effort has been made to keep third-party package requirements to a minimum.
 As the code is in an early stage, the implementation should be reviewed before use.